Getting Started

 When define a function, the main parameters are defined in parentheses after the function name.
 The remaining parameters are passed in as prepositions.

-The supported prepositions are in, of, from, to, with.
+The supported prepositions are in

 Multiple parameters are separated by commas.